 - Apply firm but gentle pressure on the points for at least 3 minutes each.
 You can use your fingers, thumbs, or a thin, blunt object, like the eraser tip of a pencil.

 - Repeat throughout the day for several days.

-You can press on the acupressure points or gently rub or rotate your fingers in a circular motion over the area.
+People can press on the acupressure points or gently rub or rotate their fingers in a circular motion over the area.

 Here are the main acupressure points for sinus relief and how to find them:

 The large intestine 20 (LI20) acupressure points are found on the face, on both sides of the base of your nose.
 To relieve sinus pressure: